Samsung and Apple are making lawyers rich again. The latest trial tests if Samsung used Apple patents in phones and tablets.

 None of this bothers many Samsung owners who are perfectly happy with the phones.
 That many choose to move from one Samsung product to another underlines this.
 I’m glad they are happy.
 Samsung gets many things right.

-And yet, it’s not what I call productive.
+And yet, it’s not productive.
 Or sensible.
+And the company doesn’t know what to leave out.

 Not just iPhone

 Of course many of you reading this will love the Samsung approach.
 I’m sure there are people who purchased the phones because, not despite, the shovelware.
 That’s OK.
-I’m not judging you, I’ve made similar decisions in the past.
+No-one is judging you here.
+If it works for you that is good.